nemikor-solutions/blue-owl-core/README.md

 # Blue Owl

 Blue Owl provides Technical Official device integration for [OWLCMS](https://owlcms.github.io/owlcms4/).
-The [Johnny-Five](http://johnny-five.io/) software is used to control the devices' microprocessor using the [Firmata](https://github.com/firmata/protocol) protocol.
+The [Johnny-Five](http://johnny-five.io/) software is used to control the devices' microprocessors using the [Firmata](https://github.com/firmata/protocol) protocol.

 > This fork focuses on defining build-it-yourself diagrams and providing a way to simulate the devices on the [wokwi.com](https://docs.wokwi.com) simulator.
 The official software is in the `src/scripts` and is untouched relative to that in the upstream directory by Scott González.

+## Features

+- No coding whatsoever required to is build the devices.
+Standard Firmata firmware is loaded on the devices, once.
+- Schematics and configurations are provided for building the physical devices yourself.
+- Pre-packaged Blue Owl software is provided to connect with owlcms.

 ## Overview